clarkmcc/go-hubspot/generated/v3/communications_status/docs/DefinitionApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCommunicationPreferencesV3DefinitionsGetPageRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetPageRequest struct via the builder pattern

 ### Return type